rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 1. Select the pie-chart visual and use the formatting controls in the "Visualizations" panel to make the following changes:

-	- Under "Data Colors," set set the color for False to 00FF00 and the color for True to FF0000
+	- Under "Data colors," set False to 00FF00 and True to FF0000
 	- Under "Detail  labels," change the label style to "Data value, percent of total"
 	- Under "Title," change the title text to "Proportion of polar bear sightings"